Omabekee/Learn-Polygenic-Risk-Scores/learn_prs_beginner_guide.md

-# 🌟 The Ultimate Beginner's Guide to Polygenic Risk Scores (PRS)
+# 🌟 The Beginner's Guide to Polygenic Risk Scores (PRS)

 Welcome!
 If you're here, it means you're curious about **genetics**, **disease prediction** or simply trying to make sense of the buzz around **Polygenic Risk Scores (PRS)**.
 You're in the right place.